fongandrew/hydeout/deltaconv.md

 ## Results

-DeltaConv achieves state-of-the-art results in a simple architecture: 93.8% accuracy on ModelNet40, 86.9mIoU on ShapeNet, and 84.7% accuracy on the most difficult variant of ScanObjectNN.
+DeltaConv achieves state-of-the-art results in a simple architecture: **93.8% accuracy on ModelNet40, 86.9mIoU on ShapeNet, and 84.7% accuracy on the most difficult variant of ScanObjectNN**.
 Meanwhile, it's faster than previous edge-based convolutions, because it represents directional features at points instead of edges.

 A simple example on images illustrates the difference with other convolution layers for point clouds.
 We apply a classical anisotropic diffusion operator (Perona-Malik) on images and overfit a ResNet with different convolution layers on the result.
 DeltaConv is able to approximate the anisotropic diffusion process and is also able to mimic different diffusion times, where other convolutions struggle.